garslo/poscope/README.md

 poscope measures voltage changes over time and displays a real-time graph of these in the gui interface.
-The program uses a National Instruments NI6009 data acquisition device (DAQ) to read the voltages via the the [NiDAQmx](http://www.ni.com/dataacquisition/nidaqmx.htm) API, adapted to Python by the [PyDAQmx](http://pythonhosted.org/PyDAQmx/) bindings.
+The program uses a National Instruments NI USB-6009 data acquisition device (DAQ) to read the voltages via the the [NiDAQmx](http://www.ni.com/dataacquisition/nidaqmx.htm) API, adapted to Python by the [PyDAQmx](http://pythonhosted.org/PyDAQmx/) bindings.
 The interface is